greenboxal/doggohub/doc/user/project/merge_requests/revert_changes.md

 # Reverting changes

-> [Introduced][ce-1990] in GitLab 8.5.
+> [Introduced][ce-1990] in DoggoHub 8.5.

 ---

-GitLab implements Git's powerful feature to [revert any commit][git-revert] with introducing a **Revert** button in Merge Requests and commit details.
+DoggoHub implements Git's powerful feature to [revert any commit][git-revert] with introducing a **Revert** button in Merge Requests and commit details.

 ## Reverting a Merge Request

-_**Note:** The **Revert** button will only be available for Merge Requests created since GitLab 8.5.
+_**Note:** The **Revert** button will only be available for Merge Requests created since DoggoHub 8.5.
 However, you can still revert a Merge Request by reverting the merge commit from the list of Commits page._

 After the Merge Request has been merged, a **Revert** button will be available